dtoma95/dtoma95.github.io/index.md

 2018-2019 : Master's Degree in Software Engineering and Information Technologies University of Novi Sad, Serbia

-2014-2018 : Bachelor in Software Engineering and Information Technologies University of Novi Sad, Serbia
+2014-2018 : Bachelor Degree in Software Engineering and Information Technologies University of Novi Sad, Serbia